CBB752Spring2017/final-project-2-1-team2-team-2-1-2/index.md

    - Given a set of roughly similar 20-mers (as might be extracted from a naive search for off targets), alignments will not produce adequate dynamic range to quantify their differences.
  - Similarly, more blunt statistics such as Hamming distances yield many false positives, as they are far too sensitive.
-2) The degree of sequence homology required for binding varies based on proximity to the PAM sequence From these insights, we assert that a new sequence similarity score is necessary to adequately measure guideRNA offtarget probabilities.
+2) The degree of sequence homology required for binding varies based on proximity to the PAM sequence

+From these insights, we assert that a new sequence similarity score is necessary to adequately measure guideRNA offtarget probabilities.
 Kernel methods lend themselves well as a tool to generate such similarities.
-MAGE is a multicore diffusion-based method that operates on a candidate space of off target sequences, extracted using Hamming distance gating.
+MAGE is a parallelized diffusion-based method that operates on a candidate space of off target sequences, extracted using Hamming distance gating.

-First, in order to generate a vector space to operate on, and to facilitate useage of kernels that are agnostic to the feature space, we map extracted possible off targets into a 500 dimensional space using DNA2Vec, a semantic similarity neural network inspired by Word2Vec.
+First, in order to generate a vector space to operate on, and to facilitate useage of kernels that are agnostic to the feature space, we map extracted possible off targets into a 500 dimensional space using DNA2Vec, a semantic similarity neural network inspired by Word2Vec (1).
 MAGE then uses an alpha-decaying kernel to map sequences into a similarity space.

 The mapping of distances within the alpha-kernel is unique to MAGE; it uses a user specified Minkowski weighting function wherein the seed region of the guide is weighted by some integer more than the tail regions of the guide and candidate off targets.
 This emphasizes similarity near the PAM sequence, addressing point 2.
 One interesting feature of this weighting is that it is metric independent; different weights can be applied using different weight functions, and the weights can be applied to non-euclidean metrics such as cosine similarity.